 Offerings by financial institutions

-To complete a transaction, the person you’re transferring or receiving money from may need to open a bank account with the provider you’re using.
+Your recipient may need to open an account with the same service provider for the transaction to be successful.
+In some cases, the person you’re transferring or receiving money from may even need to open a bank account with the provider you’re using.

 Paying on the Same Day